 Machine Learning delivers features like virtual assistants, recommendations, automated editing, and more.

-This rising demand for intelligent mobile experiences is a major driving force behind the adoption of Machine Learning by developers.
+This rising demand for intelligent mobile experiences is a major driving force behind the adoption of ML by developers.

 In summary, machine learning has clearly emerged as the driving force empowering breakthrough innovations across the mobile landscape.